MalakMohamedHashem/Data_analysis_project/README.md

 # Employee Data Analysis Project

-This project was done in collaboration with DEPI as part of a data analysis initiative.
-The core idea revolves around analyzing employee-related data to provide insights that can help Human Resources (HR) teams improve decision-making, enhance employee performance, and ultimately contribute to the success of the company.
+This project was done in collaboration with DEPI as part of the Data Analytics - Data Analyst Specialist track.
+It focuses on analyzing employee-related data to generate actionable insights that support Human Resources (HR) teams in making informed decisions, enhancing employee performance, and driving overall organizational success
 ## 📁 Project Structure

 The original data was provided in multiple separate files, all located in the `orgn.files` folder.
 Each file contained different types of information related to employees (e.g., demographics, performance, attendance, etc.).